William Fletcher (Irish judge): Early career

-William was educated at the University of Dublin, graduating BA in 1770, entered the Middle Temple in 1776, and was called to the Bar in 1778, taking silk in 1795.
+William was educated at Trinity College Dublin, graduating BA in 1770, entered the Middle Temple in 1776, and was called to the Bar in 1778, taking silk in 1795.
 He also took a degree in medicine, though there is no evidence that he ever intended to practice as a medical doctor.
 His legal practice was mainly in the fields of probate and admiralty law.
 He entered politics, and was elected MP for Tralee in 1795, serving until 1798.
 He was appointed to the Common Pleas in 1806.

 Charge to the Wexford Grand Jury 1814

-Though in theory he had sat as an opposition MP, he had never while in the House of Commons made a speech which caused the Government any serious trouble.
+Though in theory he had sat as an opposition MP, he had never during his years in the House of Commons made a speech which caused the Government any serious trouble.
 Ironically it was as a judge that he earned a reputation for strong political views.
 This was most notable in his charge to a grand jury in County Wexford at the summer Assizes in 1814, where the jurors were treated to a fiery oration on all the evils afflicting the nation.
 Some of these evils- absentee landlords, tithes and excessive drunkenness- were familiar enough targets for reformers.
 More controversially, Fletcher violently attacked the Orange Order.
 The Orange societies, he said "have produced the most mischievous effects... they poison the very fountains of justice, and even magistrates under their influence, have, in too many instances, violated their duty and their oaths".

 The charge caused a sensation, and the published version went through numerous editions.
 It was greeted with uproar from the Orange Societies, and a petition was presented to the House of Commons for an inquiry into Fletcher's conduct.
 However the judge had admirers as well as critics: one periodical praised "the aged and benevolent judge"; and the controversy eventually died away.
 Fletcher remained on the Bench till his death, which occurred in 1823 at his home at Montrose, Donnybrook, Dublin.